Ashanti Gets Drenched & Grabs Bare Chest

 At the same time, Ashanti wore her hair in super long braids, as some of her hair fell down in front of the right side of her face and into the water.

-Ashanti’s new photo had one fan leaving a flirty comment despite having a girlfriend.
+Ashanti’s new photo had one fan leaving a flirty comment, despite having a girlfriend.

 “Hopefully my girl don’t see this but I’m hey boo,” said a fan.